 While every situation is different, and context matters, telling people "it depends" doesn't help them to make the changes they are trying to make.

-The UXDX model gives an opiniated view of best practices so that teams can start.
-But crucially, every section of the model starts with the assumptions behind the status quo as well as the princples that govern modern product development so teams have the knoweldge of where they should make adjustments and why.
+The UXDX model gives an opinionated view of best practices so that teams can start.
+But crucially, every section of the model starts with the assumptions behind the status quo as well as the principles that govern modern product development so teams have the knowledge of where they should make adjustments and why.

 Why do we need to change?